 - 1. Except as otherwise provided under Rule 7.10(3)&(4), the exempt wells defined and described in Rule 7.10(1)(a) and Rule 7.10(2), and the partially exempt wells described in Rule 7.10(1)(b), are exempt from payment of water use fees. - 2.
 The water use, permitted production, transport, permit and administrative function fees, and other fees heretofore adopted by the Board, are hereby ratified, confirmed and re-adopted by the Board.
 The Board shall, from time to time, adopt a schedule of fees for water use, production, transport, permits and administrative functions, and any other lawful purpose or business of the District.
 The fees, rates and charges will be established in a schedule of fees and charges adopted by the Board, and each such schedule of fees and charges shall thereafter be and remain in effect until amended by the Board.
 [Amended April 8, 2008] [Amended June 12, 2012] - 3.
 The water use fee rate schedule established by the Board shall be applied to the total authorized annual production for each historic use and operating permit.
 As used in this Section 9, when applied to the holder of a permit issued by the District the term "water used" shall mean the total annual production authorized in the permit.
 [Amended April 8, 2008] - 4.
 Water use fees shall be paid to the District for water that is authorized to be pumped from wells that are not exempted by these rules or state law from the payment of such fees.
 The water use fee rate shall be established by the Board.
 Except as otherwise provided by these rules or state law, the rate will be initially applied to total volume pumped for a period designated by the Board; and following issuance of permits, the rate shall be applied to the total authorized annual production for each permit, including permits and amendments issued during the fiscal year the rate is in effect.
 Such annualized fees shall be pro-rated for the remainder of the calendar year in which the permit is issued, and one-twelfth of the annualized fee will be paid by the permittee at the end of each month remaining in that calendar year after the issuance of the permit. - 5.
-Pursuant to the District Act, the water use fee may not exceed:

-a. \$0.25 per acre-foot for water used for irrigating agricultural crops or operating existing steam electric stations; or b.
-A combined production and transport fee not to exceed \$0.17 per thousand gallons of Rules of the Post Oak Savannah Groundwater Conservation District Page 61 groundwater transported outside the boundaries of the District.
+Pursuant to the District Act, the water use fee may not exceed: - a. \$0.25 per acre-foot for water used for irrigating agricultural crops or operating existing steam electric stations; or - b. \$0.17 per thousand gallons for water used for any other purpose. - 6.
+The District may establish a reasonable fee or surcharge for the transport of groundwater, using one of the following methods: - a.
+A fee negotiated between the District and the transport permit holder; or - b.
+A combined production and transport fee not to exceed \$0.17 per thousand gallons of Rules of the Post Oak Savannah Groundwater Conservation District groundwater transported outside the boundaries of the District.